aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-deploy.rst

     This task deploys and scales web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.

-    |EB| automatically handles the deployment, from capacity provisioning, load balancing,
+    |EB| automatically handles the deployment, from capacity provisioning, load balancing, and
     automatic scaling to application health monitoring.

 Parameters